Supervisor/supervisor/docs/configuration.rst

 ``environment``

-  A list of key/value pairs in the form ``KEY=val,KEY2=val2`` that will be placed in the :program:`supervisord` process' environment (and as a result in all of its child process' environments).
+  A list of key/value pairs in the form ``KEY="val",KEY2="val2"`` that will be placed in the :program:`supervisord` process' environment (and as a result in all of its child process' environments).
 This option can include the value ``%(here)s``, which expands to the directory in which the supervisord configuration file was found.
-  Note that subprocesses will inherit the environment variables of the shell used to start :program:`supervisord` except for the ones overridden here and within the program's ``environment`` configuration stanza.
+  Values containing non-alphanumeric characters should be quoted (e.g. ``KEY="val:123",KEY2="val,456"``).
+Otherwise, quoting the values is optional but recommended.  **Note** that subprocesses will inherit the environment variables of the shell used to start :program:`supervisord` except for the ones overridden here and within the program's ``environment`` option.
 See :ref:`subprocess_environment`.

   *Default*: no values